rtaylor034/datapack-archive-unfinished/README.md

   - Attack Damage: 4
   - *No other changes were finished*

+A custom death/hurt effect for all changed mobs.

 ### Reflection
-I really liked where this pack was going, and my stat and health APIs are something im pretty proud of and allowed for control that is hardly taken advantage of in the pack's current state.
+I really liked where this pack was going, and the stat and health APIs are something im pretty proud of.
+The full power of the APIs are hardly taken advantage of in the pack's current state.

 Unfortunately this pack was abandoned before it was even close to being finished.<br>
-I think I got decision paralasis on implementing spiders having a projectile web attack which made me gradually lose interest and eventually fully abandon the project when I heard about introduction of function macros.
+I think I got decision paralasis on how to add spiders having a projectile web attack, which made me gradually lose interest and eventually fully abandon the project when I heard about introduction of function macros.

-It the future, I honestly may come back to work on this pack under its own repository, rewriting portions of it to fit current standards/library(s).
+In the future, I honestly may come back to work on this pack under its own repository, rewriting portions of it to fit current standards/library(s).

 ## SlimeCore v2
 **namespace: 'slimec'**<br>